KarateSnoopy/vcv-karatesnoopy/README.md

 Anyway, it compiles for v0.4.0.
 I'll try to release binaires for it tommarow for folks that can't build.

-Here's my video walkthrough of it: https://youtu.be/5Bw99jjyd-g Lemme know about bugs or features requests.
+Here's my video walkthrough of it: https://youtu.be/5Bw99jjyd-g Lemme know about bugs or features requests at https://github.com/KarateSnoopy/vcv-karatesnoopy/issues